Who is Samantha Elie?

 Samantha is working towards a future that integrates grassroots activities and bigger climate change solution initiatives.

 Samantha weaves community and science.
 She mentors students, manages a native plant nursery, and volunteers avidly in the Pacific Northwest, United States.
 Learn about current and past projects here.
 (Link to come)

 Samantha aims to inspire legacy-minded, community stewardship through accessible plant-based science.
 Samantha promotes plants changing the world under the handle @SamanthaElieBotanist on Instagram and Facebook and publishes articles on this website.
 Why is accessible plant-based science important? www.samanthaelie.com/plantscanchangetheworld/

 Samantha’s Big Hairy Audacious Goal is to be an independent researcher.
 This will open gates for the research that matters, not being restricted to the red tape of government or academic institutions, or starving the small budgets of grassroots initiatives.
 As an independent researcher Samantha will be free to initiate projects and collaborate with the best agencies to achieve project goals and tangible plant-powered positive impact.

 Samantha’s first goal is to have 500 people donating $10 a month.
-This will allow independent research on a full-time basis to begin.
-Support independent botany research as a Patreon supporter. www.patreon.com/SamanthaElieBotanist
+This will allow full-time independent research to begin.
+When you support Samantha you are supporting botany research that matters. www.patreon.com/SamanthaElieBotanist